HOW TO GET BIGGER SHOULDERS

 You’ve probably heard the saying… “Lift big, get big.”
 Well, that’s not entirely true.

-Of course, heavy training should remain a part of your shoulder training routine, but if you’re excluding the use of light weights in your shoulder workouts, this is likely holding back the size of your delts!
+Of course, heavy weights should remain a part of your shoulder workout program, but if you’re excluding the use of light weights in your shoulder workouts, this is likely holding back the size of your delts!

-Lighter weights are the real key to getting bigger delts much faster, and ultimately to being able to lift more on your heavy compound lifts.
+Lighter weights are the real key to getting bigger deltoid muscles much faster, and ultimately to being able to lift more on your heavy compound lifts done with a barbell.

 So get ready for the hardest “light” set you’ve ever done!